siraben/ti84-forth/README.md

 .
 DEPTH .S HEX DEC SEE WORDS CASE OF ENDOF ENDCASE I J CSCR CBLK FBLK RUN LOAD SMIT PLOT WR PN BYE STAR
 ```
-Note that floating point routines are commented out by default to save on space.
+Note that floating point routines are commented out by default to save space.

 ## Screenshots
 ### Combine words in powerful, practical ways
 Combine low-level memory words with drawing words and user input words
 to create an arrow-key scrollable screen for viewing RAM memory.
 See
 the 20 (or less) lines of code at `programs/memview.fs`.

 ![What forth.asm looks like loaded into RAM](images/ram-screenshot.png)